Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - To check what software and updates get removed for a restore point, press the Scan for affected programs button.
-That button opens the window shown directly below which lists software updates which will be deleted.
+That button opens the window shown directly below, which lists software updates that will be deleted.

 - Click Next and OK to confirm the selected restore point.